Last update Dec. 10, 2022

 A Calcium channel blocker with spasmolytic activity on the intestine and antimuscarinic effects.
+It is used for the symptomatic treatment of irritable bowel syndrome (IBS) and functional disorders of the biliary tract.
+Oral administration.

 At latest update no published data were found on excretion into breast milk.

-Pharmacokinetic data (moderately high molecular weight and high protein binding) make unlikely the passage into milk in significant amounts.
+Its pharmacokinetic data (moderately high molecular weight and high protein binding) make unlikely the passage into milk in significant amounts.

-Its low oral bioavailability hinders its passage into infant's plasma from ingested milk, except in preterm infants and immediate neonatal period, since they may exhibit an increased intestinal permeability.
+Its very low oral bioavailability hinders its passage into infant's plasma from ingested milk, except in preterm infants and immediate neonatal period, since they may exhibit an increased intestinal permeability.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.